Do the right thing – recycle, don’t throw out, your fluorescents

 Recycling fluorescent light bulbs is important for your own health and that of the planet.
 Fluorescent bulbs contain a trace amount of mercury (about 1/100th of what’s in a mercury thermometer) so proper fluorescent disposal is very important.

 Remember, it’s better to use fluorescent than incandescent lights, even though fluorescent lights contain mercury.
 Coal-fired power plants emit tons of mercury every year.
-Some people argue that the fluorescent light over its lifetime will save more in mercury emissions than the mercury it contains, though this isn’t really true.
+Some people argue that the fluorescent light over its lifetime will save more in mercury emissions than the mercury it contains, though this isn’t really true even if your electricity comes 100% from coal – which is increasingly not the case these days.

 Still, replacing an incandescent with a compact fluorescent can save up to a ton of CO2 emissions, and if you recycle the fluorescent bulb then no mercury is released by the bulb itself.
 You come out ahead on both counts.